Cost of Living

 GoinGlobal’s career experts regularly update details about inflation, purchasing power, and costs of goods and services.
 Below is a brief excerpt from this section:

-Despite the small rise in cost of living, Spain is still one of the least expensive countries in Western Europe.
-In fact, the country registers cheaper than average prices for most basic consumer products in the region, according to the most recent statistics by Eurostat.
+Despite these fluctuations, Spain is still one of the least expensive countries in Western Europe.
+It registers below-average prices for most basic consumer items in the region, according to the European Union’s statistical office Eurostat.

-Prices (including rent) in Madrid and Barcelona are approximately 35% lower than prices in New York City (the index’s base city), according to the UBS Bank’s latest Prices and Earnings survey.
-Considering national average prices, Spain’s cost of living (excluding rent) is approximately 20% cheaper than in the United States.
+Prices (including rent) in Madrid and Barcelona are about 35% lower than in New York City (the index’s base city), according to UBS Bank’s latest Prices and Earnings survey.
+Spain’s cost of living (excluding rent) is approximately 25% cheaper than in the United States.

 This is just a brief sample of the extensive information in the GoinGlobal Spain Career Guide.